 We look forward to our later years as a time for plenty of traveling, reflecting, playing with grandkids, volunteering, not to mention spending our hard-earned retirement savings!

-One important reason older people experience depression is related to hormonal change.
-Depression also is a symptom of low thyroid hormone levels, a common problem in the older population.
+One important reason older people experience depression is related to hormonal changes.
+Depression may be a symptom of low thyroid hormone levels, a common problem in the older population.
 Elderly depression occurs in both men and women.

 In women, deficiencies in the hormones progesterone and estrogen, both of which decrease with menopause, can be linked to depression.